 The number of speakers in a car audio system depends on the sound quality you want to achieve.
 Keep in mind that the size of your car will also play a role in how many speakers you need.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.

-Tip: If you are looking for basic sound, two speakers should be sufficient, but as a minimum, for a good audio experience, you should have four high quality coaxial or system speakers.
+Tip: If you are looking for basic sound, two speakers should be sufficient, but as a minimum, for a good audio experience, you should have four high quality either coaxial or system speakers.

 You can find an excellent selection of car speakers on Amazon.

 In this blog post, I will help sort out some of these questions and give you some tips for choosing the correct number of speakers for your car.